openprov/ssi-consultancy/InteroperabilityTestHarness.md

   - Configuration file is assumed to be a YAML file.
   - Configuration is loaded.
   - HarnessResources instance is created and configured using the configuration.
-* initialise_test_cases()
-  - test-cases directory is pulled from HarnessResources.configuration.
-  - All directories matching testcaseNNNN are searched.
-  - All files in each such directory are listed, and filtered so that only those with an extension matching one of those in prov_interop.standards (see above) for which a comparator exists are considered.
-  - All possible combinations of pairs of the remaining files are calculated to give a set of (test-case-number, format1, file1, format2, file2) tuples.
-  - These are saved in a test_cases variable, for use in auto-generating test-case methods.

 **Implementation - prov_interop.interop_tests.converter**